Backhand Dink in Pickleball: 5 Fixes to Stop Pop Ups and Build Control

 Cutting feels controlled, but big high to low swings quietly add height.

 I watch this mistake constantly.
 The player wants spin, so they carve down the back of the ball.
 The paddle face opens late, the wrist collapses, and the ball floats just long enough to get punished.
-Players often confuse controlling pickleball spin with manufacturing spin through effort.
+Players often confuse solid paddle angle with manufacturing spin through effort.

 PickleTip Insight: slice should be a byproduct of angle, not effort.